Appendix D: Session Handout Packet

 Handout #9

-Stir-Fried Winged Beans (Kacang Botol) with Tomato and Garlic
+Stir-Fried Winged Beans (Kacang Botol) with

 Vegetarian, vegan, and gluten-free